grazzhopper/bb_cli-asker/README.md

 # bb_cli-asker
-This little Dart library helps out with creating questions to your user to answer through using the command line interface.
+This little Dart library helps out with prompting questions and options to the user to answer through using the command line interface.